sf-wdi-21/notes/week-03/day-03-crud-express/dawn-to-eatly/readme.md

 * Create an index route that serves up all your data as JSON, `JSON.stringify` should be helpful

-* Create a function `getFoods` that uses AJAX to get hit that endpoint and log the response in the browser's console
+* Create a function `getFoods` that uses AJAX to hit that endpoint and log the response in the browser's console

 [Reference lesson](https://github.com/sf-wdi-21/notes/tree/master/week-02/day-02-forms+AJAX/dusk-ajax)